hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 lists only the files that begin with 'Mov10' and end with 'fq'

 So how does this actually work?
-The shell (bash) considers an asterisk "*" to be a wildcard character that can be used to substitute for any other single character or a string of characters.
+The shell (bash) considers an asterisk "*" to be a wildcard character that can be used to substitute for any single character or any string of characters.

 > An asterisk/star is only one of the many wildcards in UNIX, but this is the most powerful one and we will be using this one the most for our exercises.